Optimizing Is Not Wrong. But When's Enough?

 Balance.
 Relationships.
 Satisfaction.

-He can't sit still on our calls.
+He can't sit still.
 He paces.
 Goes on tangents.
 Doesn't love being questioned or redirected.

-The coaching is respectful, but full of tension.
+The coaching helps him face the tension.
 I ask things he isn't used to answering.
 It challenges shortcuts he's relied on for years.
+For him coaching is like going to the gym and putting in the work.
+Necessary, possible, but an effort.

 We're finding a rhythm.
+He sees and feels the benefits.
 He's using sessions to listen to himself think (mirror), see what's ahead (window), and decide how to move through it (door).
 He's finding tools to pause, observe, and choose, instead of just push.

 Coaching is helping him get out from under the pressure.